top of page

 Appreciation:

-This poem was written in 1072 in Huzhou, about 80 kilometres from Hangzhou, an advanced agriculture region.
-It’s overtly political satire using a peasant’s tone for the experience, like Jonathan Swift’s Modest Proposal.
-The subject matter focuses on the common people – the miseries of the farmers saddled with armaments and with high taxes, yet no relief from an indifferent government even in times of natural disaster.
+The subject matter focuses on the common people – the miseries of farmers saddled with armaments and high taxes, yet receiving no relief from an indifferent government, even in times of natural disaster.
 The New Law proved to be a hasty effort, resulting in severe consequences in many parts of the country.
-For a change, the peasants are required to pay their taxes in cash, not in commodities.
-Such theme was quite popular during this time.
-Every Song courtier from the Royal Court, as well as every official despatched to districts, has a taste for poetry as it’s part of the Imperial Exam, a gateway to become a civil servant.
-You could imagine the impact of a collective output of poems by high officials in the gentlemen’s society, on the top of the many reports to the Emperor.
+For a change, the peasants were required to pay their taxes in cash rather than in commodities.
+Such themes were quite popular at the time.
+Every Song courtier from the Royal Court, as well as every official dispatched to districts, had a taste for poetry, as it was part of the Imperial Exam, a gateway to becoming a civil servant.
+You could imagine the impact of a collective output of poems by high officials in the gentlemen’s society, on top of the many reports to the Emperor.

 Reference: